Archives: Press Release

 Editor’s Notes

-• No final investment decision has yet been taken and development remains subject to the right regulatory framework with the UK government.
+• No final investment decision has yet been taken on the Cruachan 1 upgrade and this is also the case with Cruachan 2, with that development also remaining subject to the right regulatory framework with the UK Government.

 About Drax